Zypher13X/joshlowell.info/README.md

-# Guineas website
+# Portfolio website

-This is a website for my guinea pigs.
-It will use AWS and ReactJS
+This is a website that i will use to link to projects that I create.
+Hope to add more in the future!

-## Technologies used

-Git and Github